Homemade Macaroni and Three Cheeses is creamy, cheesy and delicious.

 - 1 tablespoon sour cream (optional)

-- coarse ground black pepper as preferred or use white pepper
+- 1/2 teaspoon coarse ground black pepper More or less as preferred

 - 1/4 teaspoon garlic powder

 - 1/4 teaspoon paprika (optional) Smoked or regular

 - 1-1/2 cups (or 8 ounce block) medium cheddar cheese, sliced or shredded or use shredded black rind hoop cheese